BECOMING A MEMBER

 - Profess faith in Jesus Christ as Lord and Savior, subscribe to the personal confession of faith and commit to the church’s covenant of faith and government, adopted by this church on April 27, 1877, restated and readopted on June 26, 1916

-- Complete an 8-week New Members Class
+- Complete a New Members Class

 - Have been, or be baptized